TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Flight Delay or Lost Baggage Insurance

 Such policies will pay you a lump sum if your flight is canceled or delayed or your baggage is delayed or lost.
 Flight Delay or cancellation coverage is handy for short-term travelers who will lose a day or more of their vacation if their trip is interrupted by a delayed or canceled flight.
 Delayed or lost baggage coverage is also helpful since it reimburses travelers for the cost of items they had to purchase while waiting for their delayed baggage.
 Keep in mind that the airlines' liability for delayed or lost baggage is very minimal, and only additional insurance can guarantee that the total value of your lost items will be replaced.
 Many comprehensive travel insurance packages include this type of coverage and health insurance.
 Even if you pack and travel lightly, the replacement cost of lost baggage and its content is usually quite a bit higher than the compensation offered by airlines.
 A nice backpack or suitcase can easily cost several hundred dollars.
 Adding the replacement value of clothing and personal items can easily exceed the amount airlines pay.
 Airlines in the U.S. have a much higher liability limit for domestic flights than international flights.
-The limit for lost, delayed, or damaged baggage is $3,300 per passenger on a domestic flight, compared to $1,700 on international flights.
+The limit for lost, delayed, or damaged baggage is US$3,800 per passenger on a domestic flight, compared to US$1,700-$1,800 on international flights.
 You can buy excess valuation insurance from airlines, but it only covers the loss of baggage and not damage.
 As with standard airline liability, cameras, computers, jewelry, etc., are not covered.

 Baggage and Personal Effects